apache/doris/docs/en/docs/sql-manual/sql-reference/Account-Management-Statements/REVOKE.md

 1. Revoke the specified permission of a user or a role.
 2. Revoke the specified role previously granted to a user.

+>Note that.
+>
+>"Revoke the specified role previously granted to a user" is not supported in the current version

 ```sql
 REVOKE privilege_list ON db_name[.tbl_name] FROM user_identity [ROLE role_name]